bartlettroscoe/TriBITS/tribits/doc/guides/TribitsGuidesBody.rst

 The last two roles **TriBITS System Developer** and **TriBITS System Architect** are for those individuals that actually extend and modify the TriBITS system itself.
 A TriBITS System Developer needs to know how to add new TriBITS functionality while maintaining backward compatibility, know how to add new unit tests for the TriBITS system (see `The TriBITS Test Package`_), and perform other related tasks.
 Such a developer needs to be very knowledgeable of the basic functioning of CMake and know how TriBITS is implemented in the CMake language.
 A TriBITS System Architect is someone who must be consulted on almost all non-trivial changes or additions to the TriBITS system.
 A *TriBITS System Architect* in addition needs to know the entire TriBITS system, the design philosophy that provides the foundation for TriBITS and be an expert in CMake, CTest, and CDash.
-Everything that needs to be known by a TriBITS System Developer and a TriBITS System Architect is not contained in this document.
-Instead, the primary documentation will be in the TriBITS CMake source code and various unit tests itself defined in `The TriBITS Test Package`_.
+Much of what needs to be known by a TriBITS System Developer and a TriBITS System Architect is contained in the document `TriBITS Maintainers Guide and Reference`_.
+The rest of the the primary documentation for these roles will be in the TriBITS CMake source code and various unit tests itself defined in `The TriBITS Test Package`_.
 At the time of this writing, there is currently there is only one TriBITS System Architect (who also happens to be the primary author of this document).

-An explicit goal of this document is to make new `TriBITS Project Architects`_ (i.e. those who would make the decision to adopt TriBITS for their projects), and new `TriBITS System Developers`_ to help extend and maintain TriBITS.
+An explicit goal of the document `TriBITS Users Guide and Reference`_ is to foster the creation of new `TriBITS Project Architects`_ (i.e. those who would make the decision to adopt TriBITS for their projects).
+An explicit goal of the document `TriBITS Maintainers Guide and Reference`_ is to foster the creation of new `TriBITS System Developers`_ to help extend and maintain the TriBITS package itself.

 Depending on the particular role that a reader falls into, this document may not be necessary and the `TriBITS Overview`_ or the